1i2hs/base-express-app-starter/README.md

 ## Updates

-### 2020-10-09
+### version 0.1.1(2020-10-09)
-Changed Logger module to have a name for each module which uses it.
+- Changed Logger module to have a name for each module which uses it.
 Previously, there was just a single universal logger module which prints out all the log, but to print out precise log into the console & a log file it is better to have different logger module for each module/class.

+### version 0.1.2(2020-11-08)
+- Changed [winston](https://github.com/winstonjs/winston) based Logger module to show a stack trace properly on error.
+- Fixed minor code error related to parseInt function.

 ## TBD